We worked with leading representatives of Australia's studio teachers to write this code of ethics.

 - Studio principals will make sure that the school and its staff are capable of providing any services claimed.

 - Studio principals will employ teaching staff with the experience, knowledge or qualifications required for the range of levels and techniques being taught.
 Student teachers will be trained and supervised to ensure the school’s teaching standards are maintained.

 - Studio principals will provide effective assessment procedures and will ensure that students and parents receive, or have access to, advice when necessary.

 - Studio principals will conform to sound business practice and provide an efficient fee system.

-- Studio principals and individual teachers will ensure that class sizes are suitable to the levels and techniques being taught.
-Students in each class will be of a similar age and/or standard.
+- Studio principals and individual teachers will ensure that class sizes are suitable for the levels and techniques being taught.
+Students in each class will be of a similar age or standard.

 - conform with minimum safety and space requirements

-- have suitable flooring, with a safe surface designed and constructed to minimise risk of injury.
+- have suitable flooring, with a safe surface designed and constructed to minimise the risk of injury.

 - strive to communicate a love of dance

 - show professional attitudes, including punctuality, reliability and responsible care of students

 - strive to develop self-discipline and self-motivation in the students

 - encourage and support the individual in the class situation

 - present general concepts of movement as well as those of a particular dance style.